New Hampton, New Hampshire

 New Hampton is a town in Belknap County, New Hampshire, United States.
-The population was 2,377 at the 2020 census.
+The population was 2,377 at the 2020 census, and an estimated 2,428 in 2025.
 A winter sports resort area, New Hampton is home to George Duncan State Forest and to the New Hampton School, a private preparatory school established in 1821.

 The primary village in town, where 373 people resided at the 2020 census, is defined as the New Hampton census-designated place, and is located along New Hampshire Route 132, just south of its intersection with Route 104.

 History

 Granted in 1765 by colonial Governor Benning Wentworth, New Hampton was originally known as "Moultonborough Addition", after then-Colonel Jonathan Moulton, who held the position of town moderator.
 Moulton, who was born in Hampton, changed the name to New Hampton in 1777 when it was incorporated.

 In 1821 the New Hampton School, a Free Will Baptist institution, was founded in the town.
 From 1854 to 1870, the institute was affiliated with Cobb Divinity School (later part of Bates College).

 In 1920, the New Hampton Fish Hatchery, the state's oldest fish hatchery, was established in the town.